1. A Previous “End of the Age”?

 Not all translations are the same as this (NKJV), but anyway, the main idea seems to be that the vision was to stretch a long time into the future.
 It would seem more consistent with Gabriel’s statement if his following message dealt with a “many days yet to come” scenario – namely, the historical events just prior to Christ’s Second Coming in the “latter days”.
 (More information in Post “Encounter with Christ-like Supernatural Being”)

-2) The nominal sentence in verse 22 – “yea, [he is] also the prince of the covenant” – takes us back to Daniel 9:27 about the same “prince” who “shall confirm a covenant.”
+2) In Daniel 11 the nominal sentence in verse 22 – “yea, [he is] also the prince of the covenant” – takes us back to Daniel 9:27 about the same “prince” who “shall confirm a covenant.”

 This “connection” of Daniel 11:22 with the previous 70-weeks revelation serves also to maintain the continuity between the two messages (in chapter 9 and chapter 11).
 And we would expect a certain amount of continuity since, judging by the introductions and context of them, both messages were delivered by the same angel Gabriel.

-Gabriel’s statement was meant as a proclamation: “Fasten your seat belts!
+Gabriel’s statement was meant as a proclamation: “this vile person, he’s also the prince of the covenant!”
+So, “Fasten your seat belts!
 We’re heading now into the End of the Age!”… or something to that effect.
 Similar to how a railway track is shifted so an oncoming train can veer off into a new direction, so this verse 22 signals a change of direction in the prophetic train of thought.

 3) Related to the above point is the word “league” in Daniel 11:23.
 In keeping with the literary devices common in ancient Hebrew, “league” is simply another word for “covenant” from the previous verse.
 This is known as “parallel structure”.
 (See relevant section in the Daniel 11 series.)